TM270c/outrun/docs/cleanup-roadmap.md

 # Outrun Codebase – Cleanup Roadmap (Pass 1 Overview)

 ## 1. Game Overview
-- **What it is**: A browser racing game with menus, vehicle selection, races, scoreboards, and bonus items.
+- What it is: A browser racing game with menus, vehicle selection, races, scoreboards, and bonus items.
-- **Where it runs**: In the browser, using WebGL helpers in `src/gl/` to draw the game and normal DOM code for menus.
+- Where it runs: In the browser, using WebGL helpers in `src/gl/` to draw the game and normal DOM code for menus.
-- **What it loads**: Settings from `src/config.js`, track data from `tracks/`, sprite info from `src/sprite-catalog.js`, and texture info from `src/world.js`.
+- What it loads: Settings from `src/config.js`, track data from `tracks/`, sprite info from `src/sprite-catalog.js`, and texture info from `src/world.js`.

 ## 2. Main Building Blocks

 ### 2.1 Starting the Game
-- **`src/bootstrap.js`** loads assets, sets up callbacks, and shares helpers across the rest of the code.
+- `src/bootstrap.js` loads assets, sets up callbacks, and shares helpers across the rest of the code.
-- **`src/app.js`** is the overall game manager.
+- `src/app.js` is the overall game manager.
 It swaps between menus, races, pause screens, and the scoreboard.
 It also tracks button presses and animation timing.

 ### 2.2 Settings and Static Data
-- **`src/config.js`** stores constants such as physics values, track layout numbers, render sizes, and debug toggles.
+- `src/config.js` stores constants such as physics values, track layout numbers, render sizes, and debug toggles.
-- **`tracks/`** holds the CSV files that describe the track layout, hills, and curves.
+- `tracks/` holds the CSV files that describe the track layout, hills, and curves.

 ### 2.3 Math and Helpers
-- **`src/math.js`** is a grab bag of number helpers.
+- `src/math.js` is a grab bag of number helpers.
 It includes easing curves, random helpers, and small math utilities that many files use.

 ### 2.4 World and Assets
-- **`src/world.js`** creates the in-game world.
+- `src/world.js` creates the in-game world.
 It builds track segments, sets up cliff data, manages boost zones, and keeps track of textures.

 ### 2.5 Racing Logic
-- **`src/gameplay.js`** runs the race.
+- `src/gameplay.js` runs the race.
 It updates car physics, handles collisions, spawns traffic, keeps time, and calls into rendering.

 ### 2.6 Drawing the Game
-- **`src/render.js`** draws everything on screen.
+- `src/render.js` draws everything on screen.
 It prepares road geometry, sprites, overlays, and any debug panels each frame.
-- **`src/gl/`** contains the low-level WebGL code for shaders, buffers, and textured quads.
+- `src/gl/` contains the low-level WebGL code for shaders, buffers, and textured quads.

 ### 2.7 Sprites and Animation
-- **`src/sprite-catalog.js`** defines every sprite sheet, animation frame, and scaling rule for vehicles, roadside props, and UI icons.
+- `src/sprite-catalog.js` defines every sprite sheet, animation frame, and scaling rule for vehicles, roadside props, and UI icons.

 ### 2.8 Menus and UI
-- **`src/ui/screens.js`** generates the HTML for each menu screen, such as the main menu, pause screen, vehicle select, settings, scoreboard, attract mode, and race complete screens.
+- `src/ui/screens.js` generates the HTML for each menu screen, such as the main menu, pause screen, vehicle select, settings, scoreboard, attract mode, and race complete screens.

 ### 2.9 Input Handling
 - Button handling lives partly in `app.js` (menus) and partly in `gameplay.js` (driving controls).
 Both listen for key events and update shared input state.

 ### 2.10 Other Files
-- **`docs/`, `tex/`, `video/`** contain written docs and art references.
+- `docs/`, `tex/`, `video/` contain written docs and art references.
-- **`index.mod.html`** is the main HTML shell for the game canvas and menus.
+- `index.mod.html` is the main HTML shell for the game canvas and menus.
-- **`monolith-old.txt`** is an older architecture reference.
+- `monolith-old.txt` is an older architecture reference.

 ## 3. Function Inventory by Category

 ### 3.1 Application & Menu Flow (`src/app.js`)
 - `createInitialRaceCompleteState`
-  - **Purpose**: Factory for a blank race-complete screen state so menus can start fresh when a race ends or restarts.
+  - Purpose: Factory for a blank race-complete screen state so menus can start fresh when a race ends or restarts.
-  - **Inputs**: None.
+  - Inputs: None.
-  - **Outputs**: Object with `active`, `timeMs`, `letters`, `confirmed`, `currentIndex`, `phase`, `timer`, `entryId`, `playerName`, `playerRank`.
+  - Outputs: Object with `active`, `timeMs`, `letters`, `confirmed`, `currentIndex`, `phase`, `timer`, `entryId`, `playerName`, `playerRank`.
-  - **Side effects**: None (pure data builder).
+  - Side effects: None (pure data builder).
-  - **Shared state & call sites**: Assigned to `state.raceComplete` in `src/app.js:58`, `85`, `739`.
+  - Shared state & call sites: Assigned to `state.raceComplete` in `src/app.js:58`, `85`, `739`.
-  - **Dependencies**: No calls.
+  - Dependencies: No calls.
-  - **Edge cases**: Provides safe defaults (zero time, placeholder name); does not validate external inputs.
+  - Edge cases: Provides safe defaults (zero time, placeholder name); does not validate external inputs.
-  - **Performance**: Constant-time object creation when menus reset or a race finishes.
+  - Performance: Constant-time object creation when menus reset or a race finishes.
-  - **Units / spaces**: `timeMs` in milliseconds.
+  - Units / spaces: `timeMs` in milliseconds.
-  - **Determinism**: Yes—always returns identical data.
+  - Determinism: Yes—always returns identical data.
-  - **Keep / change / delete**: Keep; simplest alternative is inlining the literal where used.
+  - Keep / change / delete: Keep; simplest alternative is inlining the literal where used.
-  - **Confidence / assumptions**: High confidence; assumes `letters` of `'AAA'` is intended default.
+  - Confidence / assumptions: High confidence; assumes `letters` of `'AAA'` is intended default.
-  - **Notes**: Possible reductions: none spotted; placement in `src/app.js` matches usage via `resetRaceCompleteState`; consider renaming to shorter `inputNameState` for clarity.
+  - Notes: Possible reductions: none spotted; placement in `src/app.js` matches usage via `resetRaceCompleteState`; consider renaming to shorter `inputNameState` for clarity.
 - `resetRaceCompleteState`
-  - **Purpose**: Resets the race-finish screen data back to a clean slate so the next race starts with blank initials and zeroed time.
+  - Purpose: Resets the race-finish screen data back to a clean slate so the next race starts with blank initials and zeroed time.
-  - **Inputs**: None.
+  - Inputs: None.
-  - **Outputs**: None; updates in-place.
+  - Outputs: None; updates in-place.
-  - **Side effects**: Replaces `state.raceComplete` with fresh defaults, wiping any prior letters, timers, or entry IDs.
+  - Side effects: Replaces `state.raceComplete` with fresh defaults, wiping any prior letters, timers, or entry IDs.
-  - **Shared state & call sites**: `state.raceComplete` reassigned; invoked at `src/app.js:232,724,1133`.
+  - Shared state & call sites: `state.raceComplete` reassigned; invoked at `src/app.js:232,724,1133`.
-  - **Dependencies**: Calls `createInitialRaceCompleteState`.
+  - Dependencies: Calls `createInitialRaceCompleteState`.
-  - **Edge cases**: Covers stale data by always cloning defaults; does not special-case DNF/DQ or preserve existing names.
+  - Edge cases: Covers stale data by always cloning defaults; does not special-case DNF/DQ or preserve existing names.
-  - **Performance**: Constant-time object replacement when leaving the race-complete screen, starting a race, or booting.
+  - Performance: Constant-time object replacement when leaving the race-complete screen, starting a race, or booting.
-  - **Units / spaces**: Defaults include `timeMs` in milliseconds and name letters in uppercase strings.
+  - Units / spaces: Defaults include `timeMs` in milliseconds and name letters in uppercase strings.
-  - **Determinism**: Yes—same empty state every call.
+  - Determinism: Yes—same empty state every call.
-  - **Keep / change / delete**: Keep; simple helper prevents duplicated setup—alternative is to inline the factory call.
+  - Keep / change / delete: Keep; simple helper prevents duplicated setup—alternative is to inline the factory call.
-  - **Confidence / assumptions**: High confidence; assumes no other module mutates `state.raceComplete` directly.
+  - Confidence / assumptions: High confidence; assumes no other module mutates `state.raceComplete` directly.
-  - **Notes**: Reviewer noted there were "no notes" and the helper already looks adequate; I concur and suggest only revisiting if future menu reset work reveals redundant copies or missed shared behavior.
+  - Notes: Reviewer noted there were "no notes" and the helper already looks adequate; I concur and suggest only revisiting if future menu reset work reveals redundant copies or missed shared behavior.
 - `now`
-  - **Purpose**: Helper that grabs the current timestamp so menu flow can compare idle time without repeating the built-in Date.now call.
+  - Purpose: Helper that grabs the current timestamp so menu flow can compare idle time without repeating the built-in Date.now call.
-  - **Inputs**: None.
+  - Inputs: None.
-  - **Outputs**: Number of milliseconds since January 1, 1970 returned from Date.now.
+  - Outputs: Number of milliseconds since January 1, 1970 returned from Date.now.
-  - **Side effects**: None; it only reads the system clock.
+  - Side effects: None; it only reads the system clock.
-  - **Shared state & call sites**: Updates and reads state.lastInteractionAt in src/app.js:93, 1119, 1132 when tracking menu idleness.
+  - Shared state & call sites: Updates and reads state.lastInteractionAt in src/app.js:93, 1119, 1132 when tracking menu idleness.
-  - **Dependencies**: JavaScript built-in Date.now.
+  - Dependencies: JavaScript built-in Date.now.
-  - **Edge cases**: Does not guard against someone changing the computer clock or supplying mock timers.
+  - Edge cases: Does not guard against someone changing the computer clock or supplying mock timers.
-  - **Performance**: Single native call; negligible cost even when polled for idle checks.
+  - Performance: Single native call; negligible cost even when polled for idle checks.
-  - **Units / spaces**: Milliseconds of real-world time.
+  - Units / spaces: Milliseconds of real-world time.
-  - **Determinism**: Returns whatever the system clock reports, so calls made moments apart differ.
+  - Determinism: Returns whatever the system clock reports, so calls made moments apart differ.
-  - **Keep / change / delete**: Change—either inline Date.now, or keep the helper but rename it getTimeNow and allow injecting a test clock to cut indirection.
+  - Keep / change / delete: Change—either inline Date.now, or keep the helper but rename it getTimeNow and allow injecting a test clock to cut indirection.
-  - **Confidence / assumptions**: High confidence; assumes there are no hidden callers outside this file.
+  - Confidence / assumptions: High confidence; assumes there are no hidden callers outside this file.
-  - **Notes**: You felt the helper was fine and suggested renaming it to getTimeNow; I still recommend inlining Date.now or accepting an injected clock so tests stay predictable.
+  - Notes: You felt the helper was fine and suggested renaming it to getTimeNow; I still recommend inlining Date.now or accepting an injected clock so tests stay predictable.
 - `markInteraction`
   - Purpose: Refreshes the menu idle timer whenever menus or settings detect user activity so attract mode does not trigger unexpectedly.
   - Inputs: None.